 The digital display shows the resistance or current being measured during a test.
 The $\Omega$ /I button toggles between the two.
-After a test the display shows the last measurement made until $\blacktriangle$ , $\blacktriangledown$ , or the test start/stop buttons are pressed.
+After a test the display shows the last measurement made until the timer or voltage test settings are changed, or the test start/stop button is pressed.